Independent vs Dependent Clauses

-3) Because studying in groups helps college students earn better grades, students can often be found working together in the library.
+3) Since frequent studying helps college students earn better grades, students can often be found working together in the library.

 Notice that when the subordinating conjunction occurs at the beginning of the sentence, there is a comma after the dependent clause.
 When the subordinating conjunction occurs after the independent clause (in the middle of the sentence), a comma is not necessary.